 Adequate staffing levels have been recognised as an important determinant of patient safety.
 Staff with the right skill set and competency are vital.
 Key guidance documents on safe staffing including the use of locums have been developed

-The College has been active in feeding into the national review and Call for Evidence process, both through submitting written evidence, clinician and women-centred roundtables with the Review team and through encouraging members to contribute.
-We have also recently been named a part of the Taskforce, which will act on the recommendations in Baroness Amos’ final report expected June 2026.
+The College has been active in feeding into the national review and Call for Evidence process, both through submitting written evidence, clinician- and women-centred roundtables with the Review team and through encouraging members to contribute.
+We have also recently been named as part of the Taskforce which will act on the recommendations in Baroness Amos’s report.

-The College supports maternity safety within the system through its role as an educator: developing the curriculum, raising standards of care through the development of clinical guidance, supporting the career development of clinicians through exams, professional development courses and events, and support services for its members.
-The College also delivers research and quality improvement programmes that contribute to improvements in maternity safety and as part of its influencing and advocacy activity, ensures system-wide improvements are identified and delivered.
+The College is committed to playing its part to support safer maternity care within the system through its role as an educator: developing the curriculum, raising standards of care through the development of clinical guidance, supporting the career development of clinicians through exams, professional development courses and events, and providing support services for its members.
+The College also delivers research and quality improvement programmes that contribute to improvements in maternity safety and, as part of its influencing and advocacy activity, ensures system-wide improvements are identified and delivered.

-The maternity safety digital resource hub was launched in 2024, and it groups the College’s resources and activities into themes developed from the review of safety reports and subsequent stakeholder involvement.
-The hub is designed to signpost users to the significant breadth of work undertaken by the College to support our membership and users of maternity services.
-The resources available will aid members and wider maternity staff in reinforcing learning, supporting improvement areas and ultimately delivering safer maternity care.
+This resource hub is designed to signpost to the significant breadth of work undertaken by the College to support our membership and users of maternity services.
+The resources available will aid members and wider maternity staff in reinforcing learning, supporting areas for improvement and ultimately delivering safer maternity care.

 Explore other College reports and resources related to maternity safety and the workforce